exercism/rust/exercises/practice/secret-handshake/.approaches/introduction.md

 ## General guidance

 Something to consider is to keep the number of iterations at a minimum to get the best performance.
-However, if that is felt to adversely impact readability, then to iterate and then reverse is also valid.
+However, if that is felt to adversely impact readability, then to use a series of `if` statements and then reverse is also valid.

 ## Approach: Iterate once